chameleonmind/frame-fusion/README.md

 # Frame Fusion

 Animate sequence of layered images in a single frame.

-Like animated GIFs, but you can use higher quality images and have more control over the animation.
+Just like animated GIFs or animated PNGs, but you can use higher quality images and have more control over the animation.

 ## Installation